Siege of Hulst (1596): Aftermath

 For the archduke the victory was costly: sixty officers and 5000 men had perished, mostly from disease.
 Hulst had been badly battered and had nearly 3,500 cannonballs hurled in and at the city.

 The Zealanders were so dissatisfied with the conduct of the Count of Solms that they dismissed him from the command of their troops.
 The success made sure that Albert had gained the respect of King Philip II and as a result had broken a chain of defeats that they had sustained earlier in the decade, both in France and the Netherlands.
 The city would remain in Spanish hands until 4 November 1645 when the place was captured by Prince of Orange.

 With this defeat the Republic then feared a Spanish siege of the cities of Axel and Biervliet.
 However, after his severe losses, Albert did not have enough troops to continue his march and withdrew to Flanders; the Republic heard the news via the interception of a letter to Philip.
-The Dutch were relieved, and thus Maurice now had the advantage of the return of English troops back from their success at Cadiz.
+The Dutch were relieved, and thus Maurice now had the advantage of the return of English troops back from their success at Cádiz.
 He was able to launch a successful offensive the following year, the first of which was the defeat of the Spanish Tercios at the Battle of Turnhout.